Discover Async_Network_IO: Top 5 Reason

 Ans:

-No, SQL Server contains several wait kinds, each of which has its causes and fixes.
+No, SQL Server contains several wait kinds, each with its causes and fixes.

 Q: Is it possible to track ASYNC_NETWORK_ IO waits?